Carman is a jack of all trades, even bakes cakes for Kathleen Swinney

 Jackson Carman is an interesting young man.

-Besides being Clemson’s new left tackle on the offensive line, he also plays the guitar, he likes to weight board and he enjoys cooking, too.
+Besides being Clemson’s new left tackle on the offensive line, he also plays the guitar, he likes to wakeboard and he enjoys cooking, too.
 He even trades recipes with the wife of his head coach, Kathleen Swinney.

 “I remember last year I went over and baked her a cake,” Carman said to the media following Monday’s practice.
 “It was an Oreo Devils Food Cake.
 It was really good.”